firmworks/notemanager/docs/quick-start-guide.md

 ## Setup Notes Manager Configuration

-If you want to show your notes tags on the component you will need to setup a configuration.
+If you want to show tags on the component you will need to setup a configuration.

 To create a new configuration navigate to customer metadata in Salesforce Setup.
 Setup -> Custom Metadata Types -> Note Manager Configuration -> Manage -> New